Chartres is EASY to get to–and the journey there is very enjoyable!

 You can find information online or pick up schedules for the train between Paris and Chartres either in Paris at Gare Montparnasse or the train station in Chartres.
 Trains run almost hourly in both directions.
 You may want to choose your train by the length of the ride, most take about an hour, but slower trains can take 20-30 minutes longer.
 You can access train schedules here in the By Train section.

 Arranging For A Driver To Take You

-Many American pilgrims to Chartres have used Best Transfers.
-Rates to Chartres start at 138 euros (2014) and go up depending on how much luggage you have. http://www.best-airport-transfers.com/paris-taxi-transfers.html.
+Many American pilgrims to Chartres have used Best Airport Transfers.
+Rates to Chartres start around 150 euros (2021) and go up depending on how much luggage you have.
 If you will be staying at the Maison St. Yves the GPS address is simply “Rue des Acacias” (no street number).

 Renting A Car